 Try it out for yourself how unspeakably fast you can capture an image, for example with the Google search query “How fast are 200 milliseconds?
 (Well, the answer to this question can take a little longer in some regions of Germany.
 But the federal government is eager to change that – until, uh, 2030?)

-Rapid reception of pictures
+Rapid Reception of Pictures

 Text meets picture: People perceive pictures 60,000 times faster than texts.
 Because this size category is not so catchy, it is supposed to illustrate it in a picture: